Treetrampler/movie-matcher/README.md

 - A lot of the security is abstracted/difficult to find, I promise its there and I can explain how it all works if needed
 - To run this site locally you need to install Bun (NPM alternative), and NodeJS (and maybe some other stuff but I think its mainly those two).
 Then type bun i to install all dependencies, and bun run dev to launch a development server.
 If you have any difficulties I can bring my laptop and run it, but hopefully I will have it hosted by Thursday.
 - The site is hosted on https://movie-matcher-black.vercel.app/ it uses a pythonanyhwere hosted api, which is a little slow but works.
 If something breaks, you might want to just use the local host version (might have to reconfigure the fetch link but probably not).

+PLEASE READ!!!!!

+- The hosted version has an issue where the onboarding button doesn't redirect the user after completion.
+This issue is not present on my local version, meaning it is out of my control (I spent 10+ hours looking for the issue).
+TO FIX THIS, RELOAD THE PAGE
+- ANY OTHER ISSUES WITH THE HOSTED SITE NOT REDIRECTION, RELOAD THE PAGE